Clomid vs Letrozole for Fertility

 Clomid Resistance

-Patients may be Clomid resistant for several different reasons.
-Patients with a body mass index (BMI) of over 25 have a decreased chance of Clomid working.
-Patients with hyperprolactinemia (high levels of prolactin in the blood) also may not respond well to Clomid .
-Women with PCOS are the most common to experience Clomid resistance, especially those who are diagnosed with insulin resistance or with hyperandrogenic levels .
+There are several reasons why Clomid resistance may occur.
+Women with a body mass index (BMI) over 25 have a reduced likelihood of responding to the medication.
+In addition, those with hyperprolactinemia—elevated prolactin levels in the blood—may also fail to respond effectively to Clomid.
+Women with PCOS are the most common to experience Clomid resistance, especially those who are diagnosed with insulin resistance or with hyperandrogenic levels.

 Clomid vs. Letrozole Pregnancy & Live Birth Rates – PCOS